"I am responsible for the lives of 148 crew members aboard this ship, 144 of which we never see!

 - CSI: Crime Scene Investigation (various).
 It is almost as if the main characters and the extras are in completely separate worlds.
 Sometimes the main characters have dramatic arguments and yell when they make a sudden discovery in the lab, but all the extras just ignore it completely, not even giving them so much as a funny look.
 Furthermore, all cases require the expertise of people from the main cast and only people from the main cast.

-- Stargate Atlantis has an episode where Shepherd is told, loudly and over the radio so that everyone can hear it, that something important and dramatic has happened in the control room.
+- Stargate Atlantis has an episode where Sheppard is told, loudly and over the radio so that everyone can hear it, that something important and dramatic has happened in the control room.
 He immediately jumps up and runs out of the room while all the extras just stand there.

 - Dexter features a large police station, but every case ends up being investigated by members of the regular cast - Doakes gets magically paired off with Batista when La Guerta isn't there to be his partner, even though there are presumably many more police officers available.